Script Development / Upload User Python Modules

 3. Notes

-Ensure that the self-uploaded Python modules do not have the same name as other Python modules, and do not delete or rename directories that originally exist in extra-python-packages
+Be cautious not to name the uploaded Python modules the same as other Python modules, and do not delete or rename directories that originally exist in extra-python-packages

 .